 Are you planning on smoking some steaks, poultry, or even fish?

-So, you’re wondering, at what temperature do wood chips smoke?
+So you’re probably wondering: at what temperature do wood chips smoke?

 Wood chips smoke at a temperature between 570-750 degrees Fahrenheit, or 300-400 degrees Celsius.
 All wood chips smoke when they reach these temperatures, but some woods burn and smolder at a faster rate than others.
-As a general rule, fruitwoods (apple, peach) burn faster than nut woods like pecan and hardwoods like hickory and mesquite.
+As a general rule, fruitwoods (apple, peach) burn faster than nut woods (pecan) and hardwoods (hickory and mesquite).

 As you know, smoke is extremely important for your foods because it gives meat that aroma and flavor you can only achieve by smoking.

-In this guide, I will discuss the different aspects related to heat when smoking with wood chips.
+In this guide, I’ll discuss the different aspects related to heat when smoking with wood chips.

 In this post we'll cover: